 “A No Win No Fee agreement may also be referred to as a Conditional Fee Agreement (CFA).”

-We offer a free consultation to assess your claim and to talk you through the rest of the process should you decide to continue.
-Should a personal injury solicitors offer to handle your claim, they will handle the case under a No Win No Fee agreement.
+We offer a free consultation to assess car passenger accident claims and to talk you through the rest of the process should you decide to continue.
+Should a personal injury solicitor offer to handle your claim, they will handle the case under a No Win No Fee agreement.
 So what does that mean?
-A No Win No Fee agreements would give you access to the following benefits:
+A No Win No Fee agreement would give you access to the following benefits:

 - No upfront fees, allowing you to begin your case as soon as possible.

-- At no point throughout the claims process, would you be required to pay a fee or cover a costs.
+- At no point throughout the claims process, would you be required to pay a fee or cover any costs.

 - Should the claim be unsuccessful, under the agreement, you would not be required to cover the costs of your solicitor.

-Why not speak with our claims team to discover if a personal injury solicitors can handle your case.
+Why not speak with our claims team to discover if a personal injury solicitor can handle your case.

 You have nothing to lose and everything to gain by talking to one of our helpful advisers.
 When speaking to our team, they will be able to answer all your questions – even the minor ones you think are too silly to ask.
 Our team can also explain what the next stage of the claim process will be.